parallella/pal/README.md

 * Scalable (should lend itself to vector and task parallelism)
 * Portable (should be useful for different ISAs, with and without vector extensions, 32/64 bit)

-To meet all of these goals, we have to take some liberties with respect to error checking and safety.
-The overriding philophy is "garbage in garbage out".
-The responsibility on proper usage gets pushed up by one layer.

-## Why?
-With so much history, certainly there must be a library (or API) that meets the stated goals?
-Believe us when we say we have tried!
-We would love nothing more than to take an existing library and just hit the compile button.
-Unfortunately, this just isn't possible.
-Here are the major issues we found:
-* Today's C/C++ code was written for "large" processors and is not suitable for tiny processors
-* Hardware vendor MATH and DSP libraries come with proprietary license restrictions
-*

-If you think we missed some important library that can be reused, please do let us know! (we dislike NIH disease as much as anyone)
+If you think we missed some important library that can be reused, please do let us know ASAP!
+We would love nothing better than finding out that this work has already been done.

-## Components
+## PAL Components
 ``` c
 * HAL     A universal hardware abstraction layer
 * IPC     A "complete: set of parallel programming primitives (POSIX/SYSCALL COMPLIANT???)